symfony/symfony-docs/book/service_container.rst

 API.
 The point is that a modern application does many things and is organized into many objects that handle each task.

-This chapter is about a special PHP object in Symfony that helps you instantiate, organize and retrieve the many objects of your application.
-This object, called a service container, will allow you to standardize and centralize the way objects are constructed in your application.
+This chapter is about a special **PHP object in Symfony, called a service container or dependency injection container, that helps you instantiate, organize and retrieve the many objects of your application**.
+This object, allows to standardize and centralize the way objects are constructed in an application.
 The container makes your life easier, is super fast, and emphasizes an architecture that promotes reusable and decoupled code.
-Since all core Symfony classes use the container, you'll learn how to extend, configure and use any object in Symfony.
+Since **all core Symfony classes use the container**, you'll learn how to extend, configure and use any object in Symfony.
 In large part, the service container is the biggest contributor to the speed and extensibility of Symfony.

 Finally, configuring and using the service container is easy.
 By the end of this chapter, you'll be comfortable creating your own objects via the